 (a) Submission of Motion.

 (2) Briefs.
 Upon serving and filing a motion, the moving party must serve and file a brief and other supporting papers and the opposing party must have 14 days after service of a brief within which to serve and file an answer brief and other supporting papers.
 The moving party may serve and file a reply brief within seven days after service of the answer brief.
-Upon the filing of briefs, or upon expiration of the time for filing, the motion is considered submitted to the court unless counsel for any party requests oral argument on the motion.
+Upon the filing of briefs, or upon expiration of the time for filing, the motion is considered submitted to the court unless counsel for any party requests a hearing on the motion.

 (c) Failure to File Briefs.
 Failure to file a brief by the moving party may be deemed an admission that, in the opinion of party or counsel, the motion is without merit.
 Failure to file a brief by the opposing party may be deemed an admission that, in the opinion of party or counsel, the motion is meritorious.
 Even if an answer brief is not filed, the moving party must still demonstrate to the court that it is entitled to the relief requested.